Cristy17001/TSI-Project/middlePresentation.md

 Furthermore, the research highlights the broader implications of image quality improvement, such as aiding object identification in images.
 To address this, the paper proposes a novel approach employing Reinforcement Learning.
 Multiple agents are involved, each selecting a method to enhance image quality.
 The image is then updated based on the chosen method.
 The arrangement of agents encourages them to learn and select the most effective method for improving image quality.

+(A minha correção:)

+Recent advancements in deep learning have significantly impacted not only image classification but also various image processing tasks such as filtering, colorization, generation, and translation.
+These tasks utilize neural networks, which can be categorized into two primary structures: Convolutional Neural Networks (CNNs) for image recognition and Fully Convolutional Networks (FCNs) for tasks requiring pixel-level precision.

+Building upon the success of Deep Q-Networks (DQNs), which demonstrated human-level performance in playing Atari games, there has been growing interest in applying Deep Reinforcement Learning (RL) to image processing.
+However, earlier methods in deep RL were limited to global actions (e.g., image cropping or color enhancement), making them unsuitable for pixel-wise manipulations required in more complex tasks such as image denoising.

+The text proposes a novel approach called PixelRL, a multi-agent reinforcement learning (RL) framework designed for image processing tasks at the pixel level.
+In pixelRL, each pixel is controlled by an agent that learns optimal actions to maximize rewards across all pixels, allowing for tasks like local color enhancement, and saliency-driven image editing.
+To overcome the computational challenge of handling millions of agents (one per pixel), the method leverages fully convolutional networks (FCNs), enabling efficient parameter sharing among agents.

+Additionally, the paper introduces reward map convolution, a technique that allows agents to consider both their own pixel’s future state and neighboring pixels, enhancing learning efficiency.
+This approach is unique in its interpretability, as it makes it possible to observe the agents’ actions.
+The experimental results show that pixelRL achieves performance comparable to or better than traditional CNN-based methods on various image processing tasks.
 ## Applications

 The use of multi-agent artificial intelligence for improving image quality has various applications: